Softomate Solutions logoSoftomate Solutions logo

 Full enterprise integration (all modules + three channels): £10,000-£14,000.
 This tier covers all supported Odoo modules, all three deployment channels (website, WhatsApp and Microsoft Teams), sales quotation drafting integration, advanced lead scoring with historical training data, and a 90-day support and optimisation period.
 Timeline: 12-16 weeks.

-Ongoing costs to budget for: LLM API usage fees are billed directly to the client's own API account: typically £50-£150 per month for an SME with moderate conversation volumes.
-WhatsApp Business API messaging fees are charged per conversation by Meta.
-Microsoft Teams Bot Framework hosting is typically £20-£40 per month.
+Ongoing costs to budget for: LLM API usage fees are billed directly to the client's own API account — typically £50-£150 per month for an SME with moderate conversation volumes.
+WhatsApp Business API messaging fees are charged per conversation by Meta (rates are published by Meta and vary by country).
+Microsoft Teams Bot Framework hosting costs are typically £20-£40 per month.
 A managed support retainer covering conversation log review, model prompt updates and Odoo version compatibility maintenance is available from £200 per month.

-The payback period for a chatbot integration is straightforward to calculate: take the number of hours per week spent by staff handling routine enquiries the chatbot will replace, multiply by the hourly fully loaded staff cost, and compare against the project investment.
+The payback period calculation for a chatbot integration is straightforward: take the number of hours per week spent by staff handling routine enquiries that the chatbot will replace, multiply by the hourly fully loaded staff cost, and compare against the project investment.
 For a business where a sales administrator spends 10 hours per week on product and pricing enquiries at a fully loaded cost of £18 per hour, the weekly saving is £180.
 A £4,500 project investment has a payback period of 25 weeks.

 Revenue-side ROI is harder to quantify precisely but is often larger: capturing leads that previously went unrecorded because they arrived out of hours, or increasing the conversion rate on qualified leads by ensuring every inbound enquiry is followed up promptly, can generate returns that dwarf the cost-saving calculation.